 Eat one green banana every two to four hours until symptoms subside.

-Dr. Greene's advice is great for babies and should be considered for older children
+Dr. Greene's advice is great for babies and should be considered for older children and adults.

 BACK to Safe Natural Cures home page